Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: Introduction

 where $f(x, y)$ is $\ell$-smooth, $\mu_y$-strongly concave in $y$, but possibly nonconvex in $x$.
-Such problems are widely encountered in machine learning, such as robustness in adversarial learning \cite{goodfellow2020generative,sinha2017certifying}.
-In the presence of nonconvexity, we cannot expect to find a standard approximate saddle point with $\epsilon$-duality gap.
-Instead, the goal of NC-SC problems is to find an $\epsilon$-stationary point $\bar x$ such that \(\|\nabla \Phi(\bar x)\|\leq \epsilon,\) where $\Phi(x):=\max_y f(x,y)$.
-To obtain such an $\epsilon$-stationary point, \cite{lin2020gradient} proposes a two-time-scale gradient descent ascent algorithm that achieved an $O(\kappa_y^2\epsilon^{-2})$ complexity, where $\kappa_y=\ell/\mu_y$ is the condition number of $f(x,\cdot)$, and the term complexity stands for the total number of gradient and function evaluations required by the algorithm.
-By applying the inexact Proximal Point Algorithm (PPA) to solve the NC-SC problem while using Nesterov's acceleration to solve the subproblems, \cite{lin2020near} obtain an improved complexity guarantee of $\tilde{O}(\sqrt{\kappa_y}\epsilon^{-2})$. \cite{zhang2021complexity} applies the Catalyst framework and derives the same complexity.
-In terms of the lower bound, under standard first-order smoothness conditions, \cite{li2021complexity} and \cite{zhang2021complexity} concurrently and independently extend the hard instances in \cite{carmon2020lower,carmon2021lower} from nonconvex minimization to the minimax setting, showing that at least $\Omega(\sqrt{\kappa_y}\epsilon^{-2})$ first-order oracles are required to find $\epsilon$-stationary points for NC-SC problems.
-This result indicates the near-optimality of the algorithms proposed in \cite{lin2020near} and \cite{zhang2021complexity}.
+Such problems are widely encountered in generative model \cite{goodfellow2020generative}, robustness in adversarial training \cite{sinha2017certifying}, distributionally robust regression \cite{shafieezadeh2015distributionally}, classification with fairness \cite{nouiehed2019solving}, and so on.
+For NC-SC problems, the common goal is to find an $\epsilon$-stationary point $\bar x$ for the primal problem, namely, \(\|\nabla \Phi(\bar x)\|\leq \epsilon\) with $\Phi(x):=\max_y f(x,y)$.
+To obtain an $\epsilon$-stationary point, \cite{lin2020gradient} proposed a two-time-scale gradient method with $O(\kappa_y^2\ell\epsilon^{-2})$ complexity, where $\kappa_y=\ell/\mu_y$ is the condition number of $f(x,\cdot)$ and the complexity is counted by the total number of gradient and function evaluations of the algorithm.
+By applying the inexact Proximal Point Algorithm (PPA) to solve the NC-SC problem while using Nesterov's acceleration to solve the subproblems, \cite{lin2020near} obtained an improved complexity of $\tilde{O}\big(\sqrt{\kappa_y}\ell\epsilon^{-2}\big)$, the same complexity is also achieved by \cite{zhang2021complexity} via the Catalyst scheme.
+In terms of the lower bound, under the standard first-order smoothness conditions, \cite{li2021complexity,zhang2021complexity} concurrently extended the hard instances in \cite{carmon2020lower,carmon2021lower} from nonconvex minimization to the NC-SC minimax setting, showing that $\Omega\big(\sqrt{\kappa_y}\ell\epsilon^{-2}\big)$ first-order oracles are required to find $\epsilon$-stationary points, which indicates the optimality of both \cite{lin2020near,zhang2021complexity}.